 Digital technology is rich in new approaches which can irrigate literary and artistic property law to renew its mechanisms and best defend the interests of rights holders, while respecting users' rights.
-As this study has shown, the rules relating to digital content, without distinction, are likely to provide solutions relating to intellectual property law: in particular, it is possible to draw inspiration from the instruments currently designed by data law to benefit from the value of data use - i. e. from "what they make it possible to do and the strategic positions to which they give access" or to mobilize them to empower an actor to act.
-In light of this model, it is, for example of holders of literary and artistic property rights.
+As this study has shown, the rules relating to digital content, without distinction, are likely to provide solutions relating to intellectual property law: in particular, it is possible to draw inspiration from the instruments currently designed by data law to benefit from the value of data use - i. e. from "what they make it possible to do and the strategic positions to which they give access" - or to mobilize them to empower an actor to act.
+In light of this model, it is, for example, possible to propose the creation of a right to the portability of use data for the benefit of holders of literary and artistic property rights.

-Create a right to the "portability" of use data of protected works and subject matter to correct information asymmetry.
+> Create a right to the "portability" of use data of protected works and subject matter to correct information asymmetry.